Cambrai: Environmental heritage

 These gardens, and in particular their statues, were damaged by the two world wars.
 In 1972, a modern hall, named as the Palais des Grottes [Mansion of Caves] and hosting exhibitions, trade fairs and concerts, was built in the middle of the garden of the same name.

 A few other squares or gardens complement the green spaces of Cambrai: Fenelon Square, established in 1861 to the designs of Barillet-Deschamps on the site of the ancient metropolis and decorated in 1864 with a water fountain, that of the Place Marcelin Berthelot, which dates from 1911.
 This is at the foot of the walls of the Château de Selles, dating from the same year.
-The one of the Arquets tower dates from 1954.
+That beside the Arquets tower dates from 1954.
 The avenues and boulevards planted with trees and flowers to complete make Cambrai a "green" city.